Counting geodesics on expander surfaces: Introduction

 \begin{rmk} For the regime $L\prec \sqrt{g}$, whether $N_{simp}(X,L)$ is dominant depends on more aspects of the geometry of the surface, beyond spectral gap and systole lower bound.

 On the one hand, in this regime Weil-Petersson random surfaces will have $N_{simp}(X,L)>(1-\epsilon) N(X,L)$ asymptotically almost surely \cite[Theorem 4 (1)]{wx2022}.

-On the other hand, it is anticipated that surfaces obtained by gluing together fixed hyperbolic pairs of pants (say with all cuffs of length $1$) according to a random regular graph, with zero twist, asymptotically almost surely form an expander family with lower bound on systole.
-For these, we anticipate $N_{simp}(X,L)\prec N(X,L)$ whenever $L\to \infty$ with $g$ (so including many cases in which $L\prec \sqrt{g}$), since every time a geodesic enters a pair of pants it has a definite chance of picking up a self-intersection before leaving. \end{rmk}
+On the other hand, surfaces obtained by gluing fixed hyperbolic pairs of pants (say with all cuffs of length $2$) according to a random regular graph, with any twists, asymptotically almost surely form an expander family with lower bound on systole.
+This follows by combining (i) a comparison of the Cheeger constant for the surface to that of the graph \cite[Section 4.1]{buser1978}, and (ii) the well-known lower bound on Cheeger constant for random regular graphs.
+For these surfaces, we anticipate that $N_{simp}(X,L)\prec N(X,L)$ whenever $L\to \infty$ with $g$ (so including many cases in which $L\prec \sqrt{g}$), since every time a geodesic enters a pair of pants it has a definite chance of picking up a self-intersection before leaving. \end{rmk}

 Let $N_{fill}(X,L)$ denote the number of filling closed geodesics on $X$ of length at most $L$.

 \begin{thm} Let $\delta, s_0, \epsilon>0$.
 There exists a constant $c=c(\delta,s_0,\epsilon)$ such that for any $\delta$-expander surface $X$ of genus $g$ with systole at least $s_0$ and any $L>c \cdot g (\log g)^2$,